Feeling a little tired? You’re not alone.

 As I drove home with the medicine that might as well have been labeled “gold,” I noticed a familiar sensation creep into my consciousness.
-It was utter exhaustion.
+I wasn’t just tired, it was utter exhaustion.
 I reminded my constant companion we still had to get the medicine into my daughter, encourage her to drink and eat some more, and get an ice pack on her cheeks.
-My husband was working from home today, but that didn’t mean he was free from all work-related responsibilities and our toddler Addie was cutting a molar.
+My husband was working from home today, but that didn’t mean he was free from all work-related responsibilities, and our toddler Addie was cutting a molar.
 In other words, I told my exhaustion to suck it up because I still needed to get a lot done before I could rest.

 The Motherhood Skill Set

 I don’t have a ton of out-of-the-home work experience, but I can tell you that being a stay-at-home mother is the hardest job I’ve ever had.
 Some days it’s the physical exertion of holding a teething toddler all day that makes me bone-tired.
 Others it’s the near-constant mental and emotional strain that leaves me in a near-comatose state each night.

 A mother’s mental load has been a hot topic ever since Emma’s now-famous cartoon called “You Should’ve Asked” was picked up by many media outlets.
 The mental load coupled with the physical execution of daily tasks is the reason why many mothers’ constant status is “tired.”

 While at Walmart’s pharmacy, I was thinking about everything I would need to over the next day and week.
 I thought about all of the directions the discharge nurse had given me (ah!
 I forgot to put an ice pack on her).
 All of the soft food we had at home (maybe she’ll eat a banana, do we need more protein powder for her smoothies?
 Maybe I should get some just in case).
 And our dinner plans (I hope she’ll be able to eat the French toast she requested; I know how disappointed she’ll be if it hurts too much).